Free · Open Source · Windows & macOS & Linux

 Download the .pkg installer

-Click Download for macOS above.
-You'll land on the GitHub releases page — download ClaudeCode_Launchpad_CLI_Setup_v*.pkg.
+Click macOS above.
+You'll land on the GitHub releases page - download the .pkg installer.

 2